 The fan on your outside AC unit is responsible for transferring the heat from your Haltom City home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.

 This typically indicates a loss of power, contactor problems or even a faulty thermostat.

 - Frozen inside coil

 A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+Frozen indoor coils could also be the result of low refrigerant.

 Best practices suggest that the most convenient way for a Haltom City area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can quickly review the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!